mcoot/tamods-site/docs/doc_dev_intro.md

 TAMods consists of two components: the TAMods _core_, and the user scripts.

 The TAMods core is the closed source code contained in `TAMods.dll`.
-The TAMods core can interface with Tribes: Ascend's internal code once injected into the process.
+The TAMods core can interface with Tribes: Ascend's internal code once injected into the running game process.
 It exposes an API for mod authors via the [Lua](https://www.lua.org/) scripting language.

 As soon as TAMods is injected, it will look for two files in your T:A configuration folder (normally located at `<Documents folder>/My Games/Tribes Ascend/TribesGame/config`): first, `config.lua`, and then (if it exists) `custom.lua`.
 It runs these lua scripts in the TAMods core to apply user configuration and mods.

-## Where to write scripts
+## How to write scripts

 The `config.lua` file is modified by the TAMods configuration tool and should generally not be manually modified.